nedima68/EE592-ModelingSimulation/README.md

-# EE592-ModelingSimulation
+# EE592-Advanced Modeling and Simulation
-Course Material for YBU EE592 Modeling and Simulation
+Course Material for AYBU EE592 Advanced Modeling and Simulation

 * Files in this repository are supplementary materials for the MSc course EE592-Advanced Modeling And Simulation
 * They include: